PratikPrakash2004/ChemistryAnalyzer/README.md

-# ChemEquipViz - Chemical Equipment Parameter Visualizer
+#ChemEqualizer

 ## 📋 Project Overview

-ChemEquipViz is a hybrid web and desktop application for visualizing chemical equipment parameters.
+ChemEqualizer is a hybrid web and desktop application for visualizing chemical equipment parameters.
 It allows users to upload CSV files containing equipment data, view summary statistics, and generate visual charts for data analysis.

 ## 🛠️ Tech Stack